 3D Imaging & Sensing:

 In the camera module, thin glass, e. g.
-AF 32® eco, D 263® T eco, with excellent optical characteristics can be used to manufacture wafer level optics (WLO), diffractive optical elements (DOEs), and narrow band infrared (NIR) filters.
+AF 32® eco, D 263® T eco, with excellent optical characteristics can be used to manufacture wafer level optics (WLO), diffractive optical elements (DOEs), diffusers, and narrow band infrared (NIR) filters.
 With the help of infrared beams, the camera module measures the distance between thousands of facial points and the sensor, which is protected by an ultra-thin glass cover.
 Additionally, (structured) thin glass meets the high degree of accuracy and precision needed for different spacers inside those components.